sibisai/Workday-Alerts/README.md

 - ⏰ Clock‑in after a fixed 30 m break
 - ⏰ End‑of‑day clock‑out

-Each alert fires with a custom 30 s siren and a 2 minute advance warning.
+Each alert fires with default apple alarm sound and a 2 minute advance warning.

 ## Features